jplag/JPlag/README.md

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*

-The language can either be set with the -l parameter or as a subcommand.
-If both a subcommand and the -l option are specified, the subcommand will take priority.
+The language can either be set with the -l parameter or as a subcommand (`jplag [jplag options] <language name> [language options]`).
+A subcommand takes priority over the -l option.
-When using the subcommand language specific arguments can be set.
-A list of language specific options can be obtained by requesting the help page of a subcommand (e.g. "jplag java -h").
+When using the subcommand, language-specific arguments can be set.
+A list of language-specific options can be obtained by requesting the help page of a subcommand (e.g. `jplag java -h`).

 ```
-Usage: jplag [OPTIONS] [root-dirs[,root-dirs...]...]
-[COMMAND]
+Parameter descriptions:
       [root-dirs[,root-dirs...]...]
-                       Root-directory with submissions to check for plagiarism
+                        Root-directory with submissions to check for plagiarism.
       -bc, --bc, --base-code=<baseCode>
-                       Path of  the  directory  containing  the  base  code
-                         (common  framework  used  in  all submissions)
+                        Path to the base code directory (common framework used in all submissions).

-      -h, --help           display this help and exit
   -l, --language=<language>
-                       Select the language to parse the submissions (default:
+                        Select the language of the submissions (default: java).
+See subcommands below.
-                         java).
-The language names are the same as the
-                         subcommands.
+  -M, --mode=<{RUN, VIEW, RUN_AND_VIEW}>
+                        The mode of JPlag: either only run analysis, only open the viewer, or do both (default: null)
   -n, --shown-comparisons=<shownComparisons>
-                       The maximum number of comparisons that will  be  shown
-                         in the generated report, if set to -1 all comparisons
-                         will be shown (default: 100)
+                        The maximum number of comparisons that will be shown in the generated report, if set to -1 all comparisons will be shown (default: 500)
       -new, --new=<newDirectories>[,<newDirectories>...]
-                       Root-directory with submissions to check for plagiarism
+                        Root-directories with submissions to check for plagiarism (same as root).
-                         (same as the root directory)
+      --normalize       Activate the normalization of tokens.
+Supported for languages: Java, C++.
       -old, --old=<oldDirectories>[,<oldDirectories>...]
-                       Root-directory with prior submissions to compare against
+                        Root-directories with prior submissions to compare against.

-      -r, --result-directory=<resultFolder>
+  -r, --result-file=<resultFile>
-                       Name of the directory in which the comparison results
-                         will be stored (default: result)
+                        Name of the file in which the comparison results will be stored (default: results).
+Missing .zip endings will be automatically added.
   -t, --min-tokens=<minTokenMatch>
-                       Tunes the comparison sensitivity by adjusting the
-                         minimum token required to be counted as a matching
-                         section.
-A smaller <n>  increases  the sensitivity but
-                         might lead to more false-positives
+                        Tunes the comparison sensitivity by adjusting the minimum token required to be counted as a matching section.
+A smaller value increases the sensitivity but might lead to more
+                          false-positives.

 Advanced
+      --csv-export      Export pairwise similarity values as a CSV file.
-      -d, --debug          Debug parser.
-Non-parsable files will be stored
+  -d, --debug           Store on-parsable files in error folder.
-                         (default: false)

   -m, --similarity-threshold=<similarityThreshold>
-                       Comparison similarity threshold [0.0-1.0]:  All
-                         comparisons  above this threshold will be saved
+                        Comparison similarity threshold [0.0-1.0]: All comparisons above this threshold will be saved (default: 0.0).
-                         (default: 0.0)

   -p, --suffixes=<suffixes>[,<suffixes>...]
-                       comma-separated list of all filename suffixes that are
+                        comma-separated list of all filename suffixes that are included.
-                         included
+  -P, --port=<port>     The port used for the internal report viewer (default: 1996).
   -s, --subdirectory=<subdirectory>
-                       Look in directories <root-dir>/*/<dir> for programs
+                        Look in directories <root-dir>/*/<dir> for programs.
   -x, --exclusion-file=<exclusionFileName>
-                       All files named in this file will be ignored in the
+                        All files named in this file will be ignored in the comparison (line-separated list).
-                         comparison (line-separated list)

 Clustering
-      --cluster-alg, --cluster-algorithm=<algorithm>
+      --cluster-alg, --cluster-algorithm=<{AGGLOMERATIVE, SPECTRAL}>
-                       Which clustering algorithm to use.
-Agglomerative  merges
-                         similar submissions bottom up.
-Spectral clustering is
-                         combined  with  Bayesian  Optimization  to  execute
-                         the k-Means clustering  algorithm  multiple   times,
+                        Specifies the clustering algorithm (default: spectral).
-                         hopefully   finding   a   "good"  clustering
-                         automatically. (default: spectral)

-      --cluster-metric=<metric>
+      --cluster-metric=<{AVG, MIN, MAX, INTERSECTION}>
-                       The metric used for clustering.
-AVG  is  intersection
+                        The similarity metric used for clustering (default: average similarity).
-                         over  union, MAX can expose some attempts of
-                         obfuscation. (default: MAX)

-      --cluster-skip   Skips the clustering (default: false)
+      --cluster-skip    Skips the cluster calculation.

-Commands:
+Subsequence Match Merging
+      --gap-size=<maximumGapSize>
+                        Maximal gap between neighboring matches to be merged (between 1 and minTokenMatch, default: 6).
+      --match-merging   Enables merging of neighboring matches to counteract obfuscation attempts.
+      --neighbor-length=<minimumNeighborLength>
+                        Minimal length of neighboring matches to be merged (between 1 and minTokenMatch, default: 2).

+Subcommands (supported languages)
   c
   cpp
   csharp